lexwraith/yolo-bear/README.md

 * 100 test cases, with a comment at the top, when run with test script, explains which tests passed and which tests failed, with the description of test
 * Help Eli with final report

+###12/13/14###
+Mike -

+Yuchen -

+Eli -
+* Added in more testing of the dynamic array header file

+Prateek -
+* Added 50 test cases and reorganized the paths

 ###12/12/14###
 Mike -
 * Consolidated pipeline